mabatko/Gaming-in-AWS/README.md

 ### Termination check script

 If you use spot instance, you may want to have a separate SSH or terminal session opened with running `termination_check.sh` script.
 It didn't happen to me yet and AWS claims that 92% of all spot instances are terminated by the user, but just in case this happens to you, little heads-up (2 minutes) can be useful.
 The script is in home directory of user specified in *user data* script.
 It checks instance's metadata every 5 seconds for rebalance recommendation and interruption notice.
-If one is received, script tries to beep.
+If one is received, script tries to beep and prints out yellow or red timestamp when notice was issued.

 ### NICE DCV

 If your mouse is bahaving weirdly in games, try to enable "Relative Mouse Position" in NICE DVC client settings.
 It locks your mouse pointer within NICE DCV window and you have to press Ctrl+Shift+F8 to free it.
 In Fallout: New Vegas and Fallout 4 was my camera pointing towards ground and only rotating - I wasn't able to look up.
 Enabling this option fixed the issue.

 As far as I know, NICE DCV can't strech remote screen (e.g., I want to have remote instance's 1920x1080p stretched to fullscreen on my 4K screen).
-As a workaround, I decrease resolution of my local screen to 1920x1080.
+As a workaround, I decrease resolution of my local screen to 1920x1080p.
 I don't play games in 4K anyway and network bandwith decreases drastically (and so does data transfer costs).

 Default NICE DCV frame rate limit is 25 which is pretty low for FPS games.
 I increased it to 45.
 If you play slow paced games and you don't need high frame rate and want to save some bandwith, set `target-fps` in `/etc/dcv/dcv.conf` to whatever you want and restart `dcvserver` service.